Lenhart Schubert

-Lenhart Schubert is a professor of Computer Science at the University of Rochester, as well as a member of the Center for Language Sciences and the Center for Computation and the Brain.
+Lenhart Karl Otto Schubert is a professor of Computer Science at the University of Rochester, as well as a member of the Center for Language Sciences and the Center for Computation and the Brain.
 Schubert is a prominent researcher in the field of common sense reasoning.

 Biography

 Schubert received his Ph.D. from the University of Toronto in 1970.
 He was on the faculty of the University of Alberta between 1973 and 1988 and joined the faculty at the University of Rochester in 1988.
 He was elected fellow of Association for Advancement of Artificial Intelligence in 1993 for "fundamental contributions in NLP, esp. in the formalization, representation, and practical implementation of non-first order concepts".